Can you afford to have a baby?

 Staying in work without paying for full-time childcare

 You may be able to find a way to keep working but avoid paying full-time childcare costs.
-All employees have the legal right to request flexible working, which could mean working from home, job sharing, working part-time or flexitime.
-Employers are obliged to consider your application.
+All employees have the legal right to request flexible working.
+This could mean working from home, job sharing, working part-time or flexitime.

 Getting in good financial shape to have a baby

-If you’re thinking about having a baby, it’s a good idea to sit down and make a budget so that you’ve got a good picture of your income and outgoings.
-You can then figure out where you can trim your spending to make room in your finances: could you cancel a little-used gym membership, for example, or switch to a lower-cost satellite TV package?
-Try our financial planning guide for more help.
+If you’re thinking about having a baby, it’s a good idea to sit down and make a budget so that you’ve got a clear picture of your income and outgoings.
+You can then figure out if and where you can trim your spending to make room in your finances.

-But although some financial planning is prudent and it’s a good idea to think through the financial implications of having a baby, try not to let money worries overwhelm you.
-Remember that most people feel like they can’t afford to have a child, but also that most parents find a way to make it work.
+Although it’s useful to think through the financial implications of having a baby, try not to let money worries overwhelm you.
+Remember that most people feel like they can’t afford to have a child, but also that most parents find a way to make it work when their child arrives.

 Be pension confident!